clbrge/svelte-web3/README.md

  * web3: store value is a Web3.js instance when connected.
  * selectedAccount: store value is the current selected account (when connected).
  * chainId: store value is the current chainId when connected.
- * chainData: store value is the current blokchain CAIP-2 data (when connected), see below.
+ * chainData: store value is the current blockchain CAIP-2 data (when connected), see below.

 For these stores to be useful in your Svelte application, a connection to an EVM blockchain first need to established .
-The abstract helper `defaultEvmStores` can be used to initiate the connection and automatically instanciate all stores.
+The abstract helper `defaultEvmStores` can be used to initiate the connection and automatically instantiate all stores.

 ```js
 import { defaultEvmStores } from 'svelte-web3'
 ```

 :exclamation: `defaultEvmStores` was named before `defaultChainStore`.
-The former naming still works but will be removed in later versions of `svelte-web3` package.
+The former naming has been removed in later versions of `svelte-web3` package.
 Please update your code!

 ### Connection with the browser provider (eg wallets like Metamask)